Prolegomena to Second Language Learning

 Vivian Cook On-line Writings SLA Topics

-[More recent thinking on these topics is in V. Cook & Li Wei (2016) The Cambridge Handbook of Linguistic Multi-Competence.
-Looking back from 2017, I think the ideas raised here are still crucial even if noone has really discussed or challenged them in the interval.]
+[My more recent thinking on these topics is in V. Cook & Li Wei (2016) The Cambridge Handbook of Linguistic Multi-Competence.
+Looking back from 2019, I think the ideas raised here are still crucial even if noone has really discussed or challenged them in the interval.]

-Draft of paper in Seedhouse Jenks and Walsh (eds) Conceptualising Language Learning 2010.
+Draft of paper in Seedhouse, Jenks and Walsh (eds) Conceptualising Language Learning 2010.
 Earlier version in ‘The nature of the L2 user’, in L. Roberts, A. Gurel, S. Tatar & L. Marti (eds.)
 EUROSLA Yearbook, 7, 205-220, 2007; reprinted in L. Wei (ed.)
 (2011), The Routledge Applied Linguistics Reader, Routledge 77-89.
-Some images have been added from the original Powerpoint presentation.Introduction
+Some images have been added from the original Powerpoint presentation, which was received in stunned silence by the audience.Introduction

 The aim here is to discuss the ‘second language’ in second language acquisition (SLA) research.
 The phrase ‘second language learning’ involves three parameters of variation: the nature of language, the nature of a second language and the nature of learning.
 Prolegomena are the preliminary matters to be considered before the main work, as in Hjelmslev (1943/1961) Prolegomena to a Theory of Linguistics.
 This paper argues that discussions of learning depend on what is learnt – language – and what makes a language ‘second’.
 Virtually no book on SLA current today defines these two terms more extensively than the odd footnote on second versus foreign language learning.
 Yet they are the rationale for the existence of second language acquisition as a distinct area of enquiry.
 As VanPatten & Williams (2007: 7) say, ‘Any theory about second language acquisition needs to be clear what it means by language’.